apple502j/yarn/CONVENTIONS.md

 ### Ticks and updates

 Use "tick" for updates done once per tick.
-Use "update" for other kind of updates.
+Use "update" for updates without a specific interval.
+For other updates, use "update", with the following exceptions:

+- "Random tick" and "scheduled tick" for blocks and fluids.
+- If the interval is very short and there is no particular reason for not calling it every tick other than performance optimization, use "tick".
+(See `Goal`.)

 ### Value last tick